chriso23/firebase-cli/README.md

 Firebase Command Line Interface (CLI)
 -------------------------------------

 The following content describes how to install and use the Firebase Command Line Interface (CLI) tools to manage, test, and deploy your Firebase projects—using the command line.
-Use the Firebase CLI to accomplish any of the following tasks:
+You can use the Firebase CLI to accomplish any of the following tasks:

 * To deploy code and assets to your Firebase projects
 * To run a local web server for your Firebase Hosting site